Dexmachi/Ch-aronte/README.md

 Built with the robustness of **Ansible** and the interactivity of **Shell Script**, it automates the tedious parts and gives you control where it matters, turning a complex installation into an immersive experience.

+## Why "Ch-aronte"?
+Well, first of all, Charon is the underworld ferrymen in Greek mythology, guiding souls across the Styx.
+Ch-aronte is a play of words, combining "Charon" with "Chroot" + i'm Brazillian, so "Charon's" name gets a Por

 ## Key Features

 * **Interactive & Guided Installation**: A step-by-step process that explains what's happening.